 Truckers Cause Millions Of Dollars Of Damage Annually

 In an average year in the United States, truck crashes lead to roughly 75,000 injuries and 4,000 deaths.
 Truck accidents are also responsible for millions upon millions of dollars of property damage.
-For this reason, truckers and trucking companies are required to carry robust insurance policies that can be used to compensate victims and their families.
+For this reason, truckers and trucking companies must carry robust insurance policies that can be used to compensate victims and their families.

 How Insurance Companies Underpay Claims